After-School Writing & Tutoring Program

 With individualized support, students complete homework, practice sustained reading, and tackle creative writing projects.

 Four days a week, 826 Boston’s main tutoring center in Egleston Square hums with activity.
-Students work one-on-one with trained tutors to complete homework, read aloud, and embark on publishing their writing in chapbooks and full-length collections.
-We’ve since grown to offer evening and weekend tutoring.
+Students work one-on-one with trained tutors to complete homework, read aloud, and embark on publishing their writing.
+Two days a week, we also offer evening tutoring for middle and high school students.

 “I’m amazed at how competent they are as readers and writers now and how independent they’ve become when it comes to getting their homework done.”

 826 Boston’s after-school tutoring program operates Monday through Thursday from 3:00-6:00 PM for students ages 6-18 at our center in Egleston Square.
 We serve the highest-need students in our community and give priority enrollment to students from low-income families and English Language Learners.